 If communication is an area you feel needs work in your marriage, this article from FamilyLife on Communication in Marriage is also a great read.

 Last but certainly not least…this seems like an odd one, but it is an intentional choice to surrender your marriage to the Lord!
 Part of surrender is to serve our spouse from a true place of love.
 Check out this post on the benefits of serving our spouse and the importance of cultivating a servant’s heart.
 I can tell a huge difference in my own marriage when I approach things with a servant’s heart!

 I think we (myself very much included) tend to want to control our spouses and this is not at all God’s intention!
 We are to be supporters, encouragers and helpers, but not controllers.
 So much of the journey to relinquishing control is about surrendering in prayer!

 I’m guilty of not asking my husband how I can be praying for him.
-This is something I am aiming to be more intentional about in 2017!
+This is something I am aiming to be more intentional about in the coming year!
 This post inspired me!

 This year, one of the ways I am committing to surrender my marriage to the Lord in to go on a prayer journey with my husband.
 We are planning to use these books to be intentional about praying for each other this year!